Chlorurus bowersi: Life cycle

+Relationship with humans

 Chlorurus bowersi holds significance among humans primarily through fisheries, food, economic value, and tourism.
 Many residents along the coast of Indonesia and within the Coral Triangle rely on the coral reef fisheries and have utilized a variety of fishing methods to do so.
 This includes various target species, gear, and use of available habitats.
 While the fisheries are used to support human populations, exploitation of these resources can negatively impact the ecosystem populations as well as the tourism and diving industries.

-Parrotfish hold a level of economic significance as many families rely on the fisheries as a source of income and food.
-In terms of financial income, there are a variety of factors that impact the financial yield, including the situation of the day (month, supply) and the quality of the fish (gear, bruising, size, parasites).
-The pricing at local markets can also shift based on consumer income, product availability, supply, demand, days of the week, season, and customer preferences.

-Parrotfish are also an important species within the food industry, as many seafood restaurants depend on their presence.
-Aside from restaurants, the species provides a level of food security within many coastal communities, primarily in developing countries.
-In Okinawa, especially, parrotfishes are consumed in a variety of ways, including but not limited to sashimi (sliced, raw), maasuni (boiled with salt), and as kamaboko (fried fish meal).